abinash-thakur/user-listner-service/README.md

 # User Listener Service

-This project is built using the NestJS framework and provides a simple user API service.
+This project is built using the NestJS framework and provides a user listner service.

 ## Run in Local Environment